roylarsen/otto/README.md

-The name `otto` comes from the Vermont Technical College radio station automation software. `otto` handles (handled? - not sure if it's still used, it was a gross mess of Perl written by college students) playing music and station IDs while there wasn't an active DJ. `otto` also handled scheduling requests taken in over the Website.
+The name `otto` comes from the Vermont Technical College radio station automation software. `otto` handles (handled? - not sure if it's still used, it was a gross mess of Perl written by college students) playing music and pre-recorded station IDs while there wasn't an active DJ. `otto` also handled scheduling requests taken in over the Website.

 ## Installation instructions